-The functional currency of the Company is the Singapore Dollar ("S\$") as it reflects the primary economic environment in which the entity operates.
+The functional currency of the Company is the Singapore Dollar ("\$") as it reflects the primary economic environment in which the entity operates.
 Transactions in foreign currencies are recorded in the functional currency at the rates ruling at the dates of the transactions.
 At each end of the reporting year, recorded monetary balances and balances measured at fair value that are denominated in non-functional currencies are reported at the rates ruling at the end of the reporting year and fair value measurement dates respectively.
-All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss except when a gain or loss on a non-monetary item is recognised in other comprehensive income, any exchange component of that gain or loss is recognised in other comprehensive income.
+All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss.

 The presentation currency of the Company and the Group is the Chinese Renminbi ("RMB").
 For the RMB financial statements assets and liabilities are translated at year end rates of exchange and the income and expense items are translated at average rates of exchange for the reporting year.
 The resulting translation adjustments (if any) are recognised in other comprehensive income and accumulated in a separate component of equity.
-The translations of S\$ amounts into RMB amounts are included solely for the convenience of readers.
-The reporting year end rates used are RMB5.1385 to S\$1 (2021: RMB4.7111 to S\$1) which approximate the rate of exchange at the end of the reporting year.
-The average rates of exchange for the reporting year were RMB4.8782 to S\$1 (2021: RMB4.7991 to S\$1).
+The translations of \$ amounts into RMB amounts are included solely for the convenience of readers.
+The reporting year end rates used are RMB5.3555 to \$1 (2022: RMB5.1385 to \$1) which approximate the rate of exchange at the end of the reporting year.
+The average rates of exchange for the reporting year were RMB5.2646 to \$1 (2021: RMB4.8782 to \$1).
 Certain balances are translated at historical rates.
-Such translation should not be constructed as a representation that the RMB amounts could be converted into S\$ at the above exchange rates or other rates.
+Such translation should not be constructed as a representation that the RMB amounts could be converted into \$ at the above exchange rates or other rates.